dwhall/HeyMac/README.rst

 This project is meant to be run on a Raspberry Pi with a LoRa shield.
-However, it can also be run in a limited fashion on a PC (posix or windows) where some of the hardware peripherals are mocked.
+However, it can also be run in a limited fashion on a PC (posix or windows) where some of the hardware peripherals are stubbed.

 The following steps will get you going on a PC or a Pi: